 Now that we’ve covered the crucial stuff, why should you use real books to teach academics?
 In other words, why should you choose a literature-based homeschool curriculum?

 Why you should use real books (and literature-based curriculum) to teach academics

-Real books, also called living books, are books written by authors with personal knowledge and passion for their subjects.
-This includes nonfiction books as well as fiction books.
-And there is room for both fiction and non-fiction when you’re teaching academics.
+Real books, also called living books, are books written by authors with knowledge and passion for their subjects.
+This includes nonfiction as well as fiction books.
+And there’s room for both fiction and non-fiction when you’re teaching academics.

 What’s unique about these books is that they are full of stories.
 And stories are what we remember, not facts and dates!

 An excellent history book, full of stories about real people and events, can burst your children’s worlds wide open.
 A good story can transport them to faraway lands and long ago places.
-It can immerse them in a different culture much more effectively than any textbook.
+It can immerse your kids in a different culture much more effectively than any textbook.